Community Standards for Xbox

 - Use a glitch that lets you use your character outside of a multiplayer map

 - Use specialized software to gain unfair advantage over other players

-- Connect modified or tampered hardware to Xbox Live
+- Use Xbox services with modified or tampered hardware

 - Use multiple profiles to unfairly manipulate your multiplayer rank